On the mapping class groups of $\mathbb{P}^1$-bundles over $\mathbb{P}^2$: Introduction

 To conclude this introduction, we briefly describe the strategy used in our computations.
 It combines methods from homotopy theory with classical and modified surgery theory.
 The determination of the action of $\m(M)$ on the cohomology groups relies on basic geometric considerations and constructions; this is carried out in \S \ref{sec:action}.

 The determination of the Torelli group $I(M)$ is more subtle.
 By classical surgery theory, for a simply-connected manifold $M$ of dimension at least $5$, there is a short exact sequence

 where $S(M \times I, \partial)$ denotes the relative smooth structure set of $M \times I$, and $I^h(M)$ denotes the homotopy Torelli group (see \S \ref{subsec:gen}) For the manifolds $N_r$, the image of $S(N_r \times I, \partial)$ in $I(N_r)$ is generated by a disk-supported diffeomorphism $g_1$.
 On the other hand, when $r \in 8 \mathbb Z +5$, homotopy-theoretical arguments show that there is a surjective homomorphism $\pi_6(N_r) \to I^h(N_r)$, whose image is generated by a certain Dehn twist $g_2$.
 Consequently, in this case the Torelli group $I(N_r)$ is generated by $g_1$ and $g_2$ (see \S \ref{subsec:gen}).
-To determine the structure of $I(N_r)$ we make use of a Kreck-Stolz type invariant provided by modified surgery theory, which is an injective homomorphism from the relative Torelli group $I(N_r,D)$ to $\z^3$ modulo a lattice $L$ (see \S \ref{subsec:det}).
+To determine the structure of $I(N_r)$ we make use of a Kreck-Stolz type invariant provided by modified surgery theory, which is an injective homomorphism from the relative Torelli group $I(N_r,D)$ to $\z^3$ modulo a lattice (see \S \ref{subsec:det}).

 \begin{ack} The author thanks Professor Yang Su for entrusting him with this project and for patiently guiding him through the research and writing process.
-The author is also grateful to Professor Stephen Theriault, who pointed out a key direction for proving Proposition \ref{ntb}.
-This research was partially supported by NSFC 12471069. \end{ack}
+The author is also grateful to Professor Stephen Theriault, who pointed out a key direction for proving Proposition \ref{ntb}, and Professor Matthias Kreck, who suggest the author to consider Proposition \ref{rconju}.
+This research was partially supported by NSFC 12471069 and Beijing Natural Science Foundation 1262024. \end{ack}